fernandolezama/fernandolezama.github.io/publication.md

 ### 2019

 23. Business Models for Flexibility of Electric Vehicles: Evolutionary Computation for a Successful Implementation

-22. Hybrid-Adaptive Differential Evolution with Decay Function(HyDE-DF) Applied to the 100-Digit Challenge Competition onSingle Objective Numerical Optimization
+22. Hybrid-Adaptive Differential Evolution with Decay Function(HyDE-DF) Applied to the 100-Digit Challenge Competition on Single Objective Numerical Optimization

 21. A Short Review on Data Mining Techniques for Electricity Customers Characterization